0

 • No significant relationship was found between cortisol and self-reported insomnia or daytime sleepiness.

-• Suggests that elevated cortisol in menopause disrupts sleep quality even when symptoms aren’t perceptible—underscoring a hidden impact of hormonal stress.
+• Suggests that elevated cortisol in menopause disrupts sleep quality even when changes aren't perceptible — underscoring a hidden impact of hormonal stress.

 🔗 Read more about the study methods and outcomes here.